wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 ### /logout
 {:.api .api-operation}

-{% api_operation get /oauth2/v1/logout %}

-{% api_operation get /oauth2/**${authorizationServerId}**/v1/logout %}
+{% api_operation get ${baseUrl}/v1/logout %}

-> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
-For more information, see (jakub.todo).
+> This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
+For more information, see [Composing Your Base URL](#composing-your-base-url).

 The API takes an ID token and logs the user out of the Okta session if the subject matches the current Okta session.
 A `post_logout_redirect_uri` may be specified to redirect the User after the logout has been performed.
 Otherwise, the user is redirected to the Okta login page.